 Mushroom production waste streams – novel approaches to management and value creation (MU17005)

-This investment is looking at potential value-adding or cost-saving opportunities relating to waste from Australian mushroom businesses – including spent mushroom compost and unused mushroom stems.
-This involves the project team investigating currently available technologies relating to waste stream management from across the world, and identifying those approaches that are the most promising for application in the Australian mushroom industry.
+During 2019 this investment investigated the value-adding or cost-saving opportunities related to waste from Australian mushroom businesses – including spent mushroom compost, unused mushroom stems and subprime whole mushrooms.
+The project team evaluated technologies relating to waste stream management from across the world to identify the most promising approaches for application in the Australian mushroom industry.

-This project is a strategic levy investment in the Hort Innovation Mushroom Fund
+This project was a strategic levy investment in the Hort Innovation Mushroom Fund